 QS Best Student Cities ranking: 4th

 As well as being Australia’s financial and economic hub, Sydney is known for the stunning panorama of its harbor, iconic opera house, large selection of green spaces within the city, and proximity to beaches which are among the most paradisiacal not just in Australia but anywhere in the world.
-It’s been ranked one of the 10 most livable cities on the planet by both Mercer and The Economist.
+It’s also been ranked one of the 10 most liveable cities on the planet by both Mercer and The Economist.

 QS ranked universities

 Global Liveability Ranking